The LJMU MA Short Film Festival

 MA in Film

 The festival is part of the MA Film at Liverpool John Moores University.
-The programme leader of this course is documentary filmmaker Dr Keith Marley, who takes part in the jury of the Paper Bird Award.
-The MA Film combines theory and practice, fostering innovative approaches to both the making and understanding of film (and film festivals).
+The programme leader of this course is documentary filmmaker Dr Keith Marley, and the MA Film combines theory and practice, fostering innovative approaches to both the making and understanding of film (and film festivals).

-In the UK, Liverpool is the second most filmed in city (after London) and has a vibrant media and cultural industry.
-With the Twickenham Studios film production facility due to open in the Littlewoods Building in 2022, the MA Film and its festival are firmly rooted for a growing future.
+In the UK, Liverpool is the second most filmed city (after London) and has a vibrant media and cultural industry.
+With the Twickenham Studios film production facility due to open in the Littlewoods Building in the near future, the MA Film and its festival are firmly rooted for a growing future.